barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 This compiles, so we have just circumvented Rust's Borrow Checker using `unsafe`, haven't we?
 In a way yes, but that is not a helpful way to think about it.
-The problem is not that we have circumvented the borrow checker, because there are completely sound ways of using unsafe that could be circumventing the borrow checker as well.
+The problem is not that we have circumvented the borrow checker.
+Indeed there are completely sound ways of using `unsafe` that could be considered circumventing the borrow checker.
 The problem is that we have broken a promise to the compiler when we used the powers bestowed upon us via the `unsafe` keyword.
 We should have upheld the fundamental rules of the language and we did not.

-The compiler still assumes that the usual language rules (link !!!!ALIASING RULES!!!!) apply and subsequently that two mutable references can never point to the same memory.
+The compiler always assumes that the language rules (link !!!!ALIASING RULES!!!!) apply and subsequently that two mutable references can never point to the same memory.
 It is allowed to optimize our program as if that assumption is always true and that will, in turn, result in the dreaded _undefined behavior_.
 Meaning anything can happen.